abhishek376/ESUtlilty/README.md

 Allegiance Inc (Company I work) for agreeing to open source this tool.

 ## Building the tool
+Built using Maven.
 You can specify the Elasticsearch version in the pom file.

 ```
 mvn clean package
 ```